Surgical Technology (APST)

 Applying for Admission to the Program

-2. Students must complete any other health requirements as designated by the clinical sites.
+3. Students will be required to submit health records annually while in the program and must complete any other health requirements as designated by the clinical sites.

-3. All Surgical Technology (SUR) courses must be completed with a minimum grade of C+/2.3 and all support courses to the program must be completed with a minimum grade of C/2.0.
+6. All Surgical Technology (SUR) courses must be completed with a minimum grade of C+/2.3 and all support courses to the program must be completed with a minimum grade of C/2.0 unless otherwise specified.

 - Health Sciences